oortsang/ISP_baseline_fork/README.md

-# Baseline Models for Solving Inverse Scattering Problem
+# Baseline Models for Solving the Inverse Scattering Problem

 ## Overview
-This repository currently contains four baseline deterministic models for solving inverse scattering problem.
+This repository currently contains four baseline deterministic models for solving the wideband inverse scattering problem.
 The models included are:

 - **SwitchNet**
 - **Uncompressed Equivariant Model**